vtex-apps/abandoned-cart/docs/README.md

 11. Click **Save**.
 12. Create a cart and close the page to test the trigger.

-### Note:
-A page session expires in 30 minutes.
+> A page session expires in 30 minutes.
 Only after this time does Master Data start counting the time scheduled for the Abandoned Cart trigger.
 Therefore, the time until the email arrives corresponds to the session time (30 minutes) plus the time scheduled in the trigger.